-Google never returns the same type of information especially at the top 5 results.
-For example, if you search “Panda”, you will get diverse results that include Panda Animal (information/images/videos), Google Panda algorithm and Panda Security company.
+Google never returns the same type of information, especially in the top 5 results.
+For example, if you search for “Panda”, you will get diverse results that include Panda Animal (information/images/videos), the Google Panda algorithm and Panda Security company.

 153. Fresh Results

-Nobody wants to see outdated information, especially if the query is time sensitive.
-Google gives priority to update data in search results.
+Nobody wants to see outdated information, especially if the query is time-sensitive.
+Google gives priority to updating data in search results.

 154. Browser History

-If you already signed into Google account (Chrome), you will see that the website you visited the most sometimes gets priority in SERPs.
-These kinds of search results are specially optimized for single user according to his like and dislike.
+If you have already signed into your Google account (Chrome), you will see that the website you visited the most sometimes gets priority in SERPs.
+These kinds of search results are specially optimized for a single user according to his likes and dislikes.

 155. High Dwell Time

-This is an actual duration of time that a visitor spends on a webpage before returning to the search engine.
-Longer the dwell time the better it is for your website – this states that visitor has consumed most of the content on a page before leaving your site.
+This is the actual duration of time that a visitor spends on a webpage before returning to the search engine.
+The longer the dwell time, the better it is for your website – this states that the visitor has consumed most of the content on a page before leaving your site.

 156. Safe Search

-Adult images, videos and information will automatically filter out if you keep safe search option on.
+Adult images, videos and information will automatically filter out if you keep the safe search option on.

 157. GEO based results

-Google gives priority to sites having local server IP and country domain extension.
+Google gives priority to sites having local server IP and country domain extensions.

 158. Search History

 Your search history influences the later query results.
-If you search for “computers” and then again search for “review”, Google might return “computer reviews” results top in SERPs.
+If you search for “computers” and then again search for “review”, Google might return “computer reviews” results at the top of SERPs.

 159. Crawl Rate Modification

-Google Webmaster tool allows you to modify the rate at which Googlebots crawl your site.
-For some reason, if you slow it down to zero, it can cause problem with indexing, which further creates a problem for ranking, especially if your website revolves around news or fresh content.
+The Google Webmaster tool allows you to modify the rate at which Googlebots crawl your site.
+For some reason, if you slow it down to zero, it can cause problems with indexing, which further creates a problem with ranking, especially if your website revolves around news or fresh content.

 160. Quick Answer Box

-Quick answer box is designed to give you short and useful answer without digging into any specific webpage.
-The answer is extracted from the webpage indexed in Google (usually from high authority & trusted sites).
+The Quick answer box is designed to give you a short and useful answer without digging into any specific webpage.
+The answer is extracted from the webpage indexed by Google (usually from high authority & trusted sites).

 161. Google+ Advantage

-Your website will rank higher in Google search engine for those people who have added you in g+ circle.
+Your website will rank higher in the Google search engine for those people who have added you to the g+ circle.

 162. Domain Diversity

-Usually, a search result classified as low quality if too many results are from the same domain.
-To provide diverse and quality information Google return different results from different domains.
+Usually, a search result is classified as low quality if too many results are from the same domain.
+To provide diverse and quality information, Google returns different results from different domains.

 163. Schema.org Format

-Pages that support schema.org format usually rank well in search engine.
-Data type such as breadcrumb, thing, person, webpage and review are used to markup HTML pages.
+Pages that support the schema.org format usually rank well in search engines. data types such as breadcrumbs, things, people, webpages and reviews are used to markup HTML pages.

 164. Knowledge Graph

-Knowledge Graph represents semantic-search information gathered from a wide variety of sources.
-The aim is to provide users structured and detailed information without navigating other sites.
+The Knowledge Graph represents semantic-search information gathered from a wide variety of sources.
+The aim is to provide users with structured and detailed information without navigating to other sites.

 165. Local Searches